Ari Kagan: Work for elected officials

-Kagan worked as a community liaison for Comptrollers John Liu and Scott Stringer, as an assistant to Congressman Michael McMahon and later as Director of District Operations to Council Member Mark Treyger.
+Kagan worked as a community liaison for Comptrollers John Liu and Scott Stringer, as an assistant to the United States Congressman Michael McMahon and later as Director of District Operations to Council Member Mark Treyger.

 New York City Council

 In November 2021, Kagan was elected to the New York City Council as a Democrat, succeeding Mark Treyger.

-After switching his party affiliation to Republican due to his strong disagreements with Democrats on public safety, school education and taxation, Kagan joined the City Council's Republican conference.
+In December 2022, Kagan switched his party affiliation to Republican, citing disagreements with Democrats on crime and education.
+He joined the City Council's Republican conference.

 Council Speaker Adrienne Adams suggested that Kagan might lose his position as Chair of the Council's Committee on Resiliency and Waterfronts.
 "Voters sent Council member Kagan to the Council as a member of the majority conference and this drastic about-face seriously calls into question his commitment to the policy priorities of our conference that will impact his committee roles, particularly his chairmanship given the fact that he is joining a party that denies climate change," Adams said.
 Kagan resigned from the Committee Chairmanship shortly thereafter, telling the Daily News that he "resigned rather than to wait until being expelled by the Council leadership".

 Kagan announced that he would run for re-election in the newly re-drawn 47th district.
-The 47th district was heavily panned as one of the most significant gerrymanders in modern NYC politics, as it connected Bay Ridge to Coney Island through a one-block stretch and divided a Coney Island housing complex between two districts.
+The new map of the 47th district was criticized, as it connected Bay Ridge to Coney Island through a one-block stretch and divided a Coney Island housing complex (Warbasse Houses) between two districts.

 In his 2023 re-election bid, Kagan won the Republican primary.
 He lost to Democrat Justin Brannan in the general election.